corpuschat/docs/misc/billing.md

 ### Subscription Plans

-To understand the specifics of each plan's token allocation and features, refer to the billing page on the web app or explore the [pricing page](https://corpus.chat/pricing) on our website.
+To understand the specifics of each plan's token allocation and features, refer to the billing page on the web app or explore the <a href="https://corpus.chat/pricing" target="pricing-page">pricing page</a> on our website.

 ### Subscription Changes